FeatureBaseDB/featurebase/docs/getting-started.md

 curl -O https://raw.githubusercontent.com/pilosa/getting-started/master/language.csv
 ```

-We will also create a file called `StarTrace.go` as follows:
+We will also create a file called `startrace.go` as follows:
 ```
-touch StarTrace.go
+touch startrace.go
 ```
 This file will be used in the following sections.

 ##### Create the Schema

 Before we can import data or run queries, we need to create our schema.
-Go-pilosa is implemented by importing `github.com/pilosa/go-pilosa` and its ability to read csv files is implemented by importing 'github.com/pilosa/go-pilosa/csv`.
-The first steps to creating the schema are creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
-This is all done in the `StarTrace.go` file:
+You can see two imports from the go-pilosa repo, go-pilosa for the client, and csv for the CSV reader.
+Create the schema by creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
+This is all done in the `startrace.go` file:
 ```
 package main